EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  bIgnoreNonHeavyStrengthRequirement - ignore strength requirement for weapons that aren't of type 'Two Hand Launcher' or Two Hand Handle' bIgnoreSkillRequirement - ignore skill requirement bIgnoreThrowables - ignore requirements for grenades, mines and throwable weapons
+  bIgnoreNonHeavyStrengthRequirement - ignore strength requirement for weapons that aren't of type 'Two Hand Launcher' or Two Hand Handle' bIgnoreSkillRequirement - ignore skill requirement bIgnoreThrowables - ignore requirements for grenades, mines and throwable weapons sSkillAndStrengthRequiredMessage - shown if you don't meet the strength and skill requirements to use a weapon
+	sStrengthRequiredMessage - shown if you don't meet the strength requirements to use a weapon sSkillRequiredMessage - shown if you don't meet the skill requirements to use a weapon

 bSneakAttackWithoutCrouching
 Allow sneak attacks while standing.